Barbara A. Perry: Career

 Perry with Chief Justice John G. Roberts in his chambers.
 Chief Justice Roberts introduced Perry's lecture at the U.S. Supreme Court, April 20, 2010.

 Perry introduces Justice Antonin Scalia at the Henry Abraham lecture at the University of Virginia Law School on April 16, 2010.

 From 1989 to 2010 Perry was a member of the Department of Government at Sweet Briar College, where she became the Carter Glass Professor and established the Center for Civic Renewal.
 She served as the 1994-95 Judicial Fellow at the U.S. Supreme Court.

 Perry assisted the Chief Justice in researching and writing speeches and provided briefings for hundreds of foreign dignitaries from around the world.
-In 2006-07 Perry served as a Senior Fellow at the McConnell Center at the University of Louisville and remains a Non-Resident Fellow there.
+In 2006-07 she served as a Senior Fellow at the McConnell Center at the University of Louisville and remains a Non-Resident Fellow there.

-Perry is the Director of Presidential Studies at University of Virginia's Miller Center.
-Perry is the Co-chair of Presidential Oral History Program.
+Perry is the J. Wilson Newman Professor in Presidential Studies at the University of Virginia's Miller Center.
+She is the Co-chair of Presidential Oral History Program.

-Perry has lectured to public audiences across the country and in numerous teacher institutes, sponsored by the Supreme Court Summer Institute, Street Law, and the Gilder Lehrman Institute of American History.
-She has also served as an adjunct professor at the Federal Executive Institute in Charlottesville, Virginia, and provided seminars for the Aspen Institute and the New York Historical Society.
-Her topics have included Supreme Court appointments, John F. Kennedy, the presidency, and political leadership.
-She is currently collaborating with designers of the Robert F. Kennedy Democracy Center in Washington, D.C.
-Perry chairs the Steering Committee for the Henry J. Abraham Distinguished Lecture, held each spring at the University of Virginia Law School.
+Perry has authored or edited 17 books and has lectured to public audiences across the country, in the UK and Ireland, and in numerous teacher institutes, sponsored by the Supreme Court Summer Institute, Street Law, and the Gilder Lehrman Institute of American History.
+She also served as an adjunct professor at the Federal Executive Institute in Charlottesville, Virginia, and provided seminars for the Aspen Institute and the New York Historical Society.
+Her topics have included Supreme Court appointments, John F. Kennedy, the presidency, political leadership, First Ladies, the Kennedy family, and civil rights and liberties.

+Perry is a member of the Board of Directors of the White House Historical Association, the Supreme Court Historical Society, the John F. Kennedy Presidential Library Foundation Advisory Board, and the Friends of the John F. Kennedy National Historical Site.
+She chairs the Steering Committee for the Henry J. Abraham Distinguished Lecture, held each year at the University of Virginia.

 Perry frequently provides political analysis of and historical context for current public affairs to media outlets throughout the nation and the world, appearing as a quoted expert in newspaper features, providing radio and television interviews, and writing op-eds.
 She regularly contributes to the University of Virginia's blog, “Thoughts from the Lawn.”